eblairmckee/public-notes/StateDeepDive.md

 ## buzz words

-- store: where all your state is _stored_
+- `store`: where all your state is _stored_
-- dispatch: how you tell the store to update state
+- `dispatch`: how you tell the `store` to update state
-- actions and action creators: the actual functions that will deliver a payload to the store, or change state
+- `actions` and action creators: the actual functions that will deliver a payload to the `store`, or change state
-- reducers: combine previous state with the new, modified state
+- `reducers`: combine previous state with the new, modified state

 ## how it works under the hood

 Here's a typical redux configuration flow.
 Keep in mind, this is HIGHLY simplified and only to give you a gist of what is going on under the hood:

 1. create your `store`
-2. subscribe component to the `store` `store.subscribe()`
+2. subscribe `<Component/>` to the `store` eg: `store.subscribe()`
-3. or you can access state any where with `store.getState()`, but know that if you use this method, the component WILL NOT update if the store does.
+3. or you can access state any where with `store.getState()`, but know that if you use this method, the component WILL NOT update if the `store` does.
 4. dispatch objects to actions `store.dispatch()`
    actions exist outside of components, and can be reused, [separation of concerns](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) (presentation vs stateful UI)
-5. actions will pass the payload to the reducer
+5. `action`s will pass the payload to the `reducer`
 6. which then returns a new, immutable state object
-7. anything subscribed to the store will rehydrate and rerender with new state
+7. anything subscribed to the `store` will rehydrate and rerender with new state

 # our state tree